ExpressionEngine/ExpressionEngine/README.md

 {/exp:channel:entries}
 ```

-Here, `news` is a Channel and `summary` is a custom field.
-See the [Channel Entries documentation](https://docs.expressionengine.com/latest/channels/entries.html) for filtering and display options.
+This displays up to three entries from the `news` Channel. `summary` is a custom field.
+See [Channel Entries](https://docs.expressionengine.com/latest/channels/entries.html) for more options.

 ## How to install

-**For a new website, start with a packaged release.** It includes the dependencies needed to run ExpressionEngine.

-1. [Download ExpressionEngine](https://expressionengine.com/#ee-download) from the official website and extract the ZIP.
-2. Create an empty database, keep its connection details handy, and upload the extracted files to your site's root directory.
-3. Set the [required writable-file and directory permissions](https://docs.expressionengine.com/latest/installation/installation.html#3-set-file-permissions) for your server.
-4. Open `/admin.php` on your site and complete the installation wizard.
-5. Remove or rename `system/ee/installer/` as described in the [installation guide](https://docs.expressionengine.com/latest/installation/installation.html), then follow the [post-installation security steps](https://docs.expressionengine.com/latest/installation/best-practices.html).

-### System requirements

 ExpressionEngine is a self-hosted PHP/MySQL application.
-Check the [EE 7 system requirements](https://docs.expressionengine.com/latest/installation/requirements.html) for supported versions, required PHP extensions, and a server compatibility wizard before choosing hosting.

-After installation, read [The Big Picture](https://docs.expressionengine.com/latest/getting-started/the-big-picture.html) for the content and template model, or watch the [10-minute ExpressionEngine Primer](https://www.youtube.com/watch?v=qKaOirMRz2s) for a guided introduction.

-### Repository installation
+Check the [system requirements](https://docs.expressionengine.com/latest/installation/requirements.html) before getting started.

+**[Download a packaged release](https://expressionengine.com/#ee-download)** with dependencies included, then follow the [installation guide](https://docs.expressionengine.com/latest/installation/installation.html) and [post-installation security steps](https://docs.expressionengine.com/latest/installation/best-practices.html).

+New to ExpressionEngine?
+Read [The Big Picture](https://docs.expressionengine.com/latest/getting-started/the-big-picture.html) for an introduction to Channels and templates.

 <details>
-<summary>Installing from source</summary>
+<summary>Source installation and previous versions</summary>

 The `7.dev` branch contains development toward the next EE 7 release.
 For a released installation, use the packaged download above.